Imran Khan government: Cabinet

-Shafqat Mehmood was assigned two portfolio and he was commended for his perofrmance during COVID.
+Shafqat Mehmood was assigned two portfolios and he was commended for his performance during COVID.
 He had also served as a minister during 1990s and Musharraf regime.

 Farogh Naseem has been part of Musharraf's legal team representing him against treason charges which aroused speculation on PTI's stance on if Pervez Musharraf will be tried for treason.
 Tariq Bashir Cheema has been minister in a past PPP government.

 Fehmida Mirza has been Speaker of the National Assembly of Pakistan in a PPP government.

 Sheikh Rasheed Ahmad was assigned the railways and interior ministry on the basis of his experience as a minister during the Musharraf and PML-N era.

 Ghulam Sarwar Khan also served as a minister during Musharraf regime.
 Zubaida Jalal Khan was a minister and held the same portfolio during Musharraf era.

 Fawad Chaudhry was media coordinator in the political party formed by Musharraf as well a special Assistant to Prime Minister Yousuf Raza Gilani.

 Shah Mehmood Qureshi held the same portfolio in a PPP government.
 Babar Awan also served in a past PPP government.

 Malik Amin Aslam held same portfolio under Musharraf government but is more of a technocrat than a politician.
 Abdul Razak Dawood was commerce minister for Musharraf as well.

 Omar Ayub Khan was the minister of state for finance in Shaukat Aziz's cabinet during the Pervez Musharraf regime.
 Ali Muhammad Mahar was the former Chief Minister of Sindh during the Musharraf regime.
-Firdous Ashiq Awan, also served as Federal Minister of Information in PPP government.

 Reshuffles

-Imran Khan reshuffled his cabinet for around six time during his ministry.
-One of the cabinet reshuffle was on the directions of a court that barred un-elected advisers and special assistants from heading the Cabinet committees.
+Imran Khan reshuffled his cabinet for six times during his ministry.
+One of the cabinet reshuffles was on the directions of the Islamabad High Court that barred un-elected advisers and special assistants from heading the Cabinet committees.

 On 18 April 2019, the cabinet saw a reshuffle after Asad Umar stepped down as the finance minister.

 On 6 April 2020, the cabinet saw another reshuffle.
 In late April 2020, PTI Senator Shibli Faraz was appointed as the information minister.
 Meanwhile, retired Lt Gen Asim Saleem Bajwa was appointed as special assistant to the prime minister for information replacing Firdous Ashiq Awan.

-In December 2020, the federal cabinet saw the fourth reshuffle days after the Islamabad High Court ruled that unelected advisers and special assistants could not head government’s committees.
+In December 2020, the federal cabinet saw the fourth reshuffle days after the Islamabad High Court ruled that unelected advisers and special assistants could not head government's committees.

 In April 2021, Shaukat Tarin was appointed as finance minister, the fourth person to hold the post in the last two years, as Prime Minister Imran Khan made his sixth cabinet reshuffle since assuming power.